spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

 # Next Steps

-Start exploring the Palette system dashboard so that you become familiar with the available actions you can make as an administrator.
+Start exploring the Palette system dashboard so that you become familiar with the available actions you can take as an administrator.
 Check out the [System Console Dashboard](/enterprise-version/system-console-dashboard) resource to learn more.

 <br />